rajatbhardwaj1/AST_generator/README.md

 2. When the Declaration sequence have 0 declarations, The value of the node will be int(0)

 3. In ast.sml, I have used different operators instead of different datatypes.
-For example *PROG* and *ADD* are both *binop* the are distinguished purely based on their name i.e. PROG and ADD
+For example *PROG* and *ADD* are both *binop* , they are distinguished purely based on their name i.e. PROG and ADD

 ## Acknowledgements
 Sources used